Krak0x/mtasa-neon/README.md

 Visit the wiki article ["Compiling MTASA"](https://wiki.multitheftauto.com/wiki/Compiling_MTASA) for additional information and error troubleshooting.

-#### GNU/Linux
+### GNU/Linux

-You can build the MTA:SA server on GNU/Linux distributions only for x86, x86_64, armhf and arm64 CPU architectures.
-ARM architectures are currently in **experimental phase**, which means they're unstable, untested and may crash randomly.
-Beware that we only officially support building from x86_64 and that includes cross-compiling for x86, arm and arm64.
+The MTA:SA server can be built on GNU/Linux for x86, x86_64, armhf, and arm64.
+ARM configurations are experimental; x86_64 is the primary build environment and can be used to cross-compile the other architectures.

 **Build dependencies**